harishvc/challenges/README.md

    11.1 Find all possible 2 numbers in the list that add up to the given sum
    11.2 [Find all possible triplets in the list that add up to the given sum](https://github.com/harishvc/challenges/blob/master/find-three-numbers-that-add-to-a-given-input.py)
    11.3 [Find all possible triplets in the list that satisfies a^2 + b^2 = c^2](https://github.com/harishvc/challenges/blob/master/find-integers-that-match-expression.py)  :notes: :boom:
    11.4 [There are numbers from 1 to N in an array.
 One of the number gets duplicated and one is missing.
-Find out the duplicate number]  (https://github.com/harishvc/challenges/blob/master/find-missing-and-duplicate-number.py) [TODO]
+Find out the duplicate number]  (https://github.com/harishvc/challenges/blob/master/find-missing-and-duplicate-number.py) :notes: [TODO]
+   11.5 [Given two arrays of integers, find a pair of values (one from each array) you can swap so that both arrays sum to the same value] (https://github.com/harishvc/challenges/blob/master/lists-swap-same-sum.py)  [TODO]
-   11.5 Find all possible quadruplets in the list that add up to the given sum
+   11.6 Find all possible quadruplets in the list that add up to the given sum
 12. Rotated list
    12.1 [Rotate a list to the right or left by n places](https://github.com/harishvc/challenges/blob/master/rotate-array.py)
    12.2 Find minimum in a rotated soted list